 Under correction – Not “pinning” the ear far back enough.

-Asymmetry – Minor degrees of asymmetry are to be expected – this is normal.
+Asymmetry – You should expect minor degrees of asymmetry – this is normal.

 Recurrence – A degree of recurrence can occur if the stitches fail.

 Suture extrusion – The internal stitches used to correct prominent ears are buried and not dissolvable.
-In a small number of patients they may be able to feel the knot of the stitch or the stitch can protrude through the skin.
-If this occurs after 6 months the stitch can be safely removed with a simple 5 minute procedure under local anaesthetic.
+In a small number of patients, they may be able to feel the knot of the suture or the stitch can protrude through the skin.
+If this occurs after 6 months, the stitch can be safely removed with a simple 5-minute procedure under local anaesthetic.